usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 A quick summary of what these pipelines do:

 * [lib/GRAB-SAXON.xpl](../../../lib/GRAB-SAXON.xpl) downloads a zip file from a [Saxonica download site](https://www.saxonica.com/download), saves it, and extracts a `jar` (Java library) file, which it places in the Morgana library directory
 * [lib/GRAB-SCHXSLT.xpl](../../../lib/GRAB-SCHXSLT.xpl) downloads a zip file from Github and unzips it into a directory where Morgana can find it.
+(XProc uses an `p:unarchive` step to support archive-and-compression schemes such as `zip` format.)
-* [lib/GRAB-XSPEC.xpl](../../../lib/GRAB-XSPEC.xpl) also downloads and &ldquo;unarchives&rdquo; a zip file resource, this time a copy of [an XSpec                distribution](https://github.com/xspec/xspec).
+* [lib/GRAB-XSPEC.xpl](../../../lib/GRAB-XSPEC.xpl) also downloads and unzips a zip file resource, this time a copy of [an XSpec distribution](https://github.com/xspec/xspec).

 Essentially, these all replicate and capture the work a developer must do to identify and acquire libraries.
 Maintaining our dependencies this way – not quite, but almost &ldquo;by hand&rdquo; – appears to have benefits for system transparency and robustness.